|teoria Metodologie di Genetica||4||I semestre||Antonella Furini, Diana Bellin|

 6. Expression analysis of a transgene in a transgenic overexpressor organism by real-time RT-PCR

 RNA extraction from transgenic organism and wild type.
 Evaluation of quality and yield of extracted RNA, DNAse treatment, retrotranscription, and real-time RT-PCR analysis.
-Evaluation of expression levels for the transgene in wild type and overexpressor by deltadelta Ct method (Prof. Bellin)
+Evaluation of expression levels for the transgene in wild type and overexpressor by deltadelta Ct method (Prof. Zenoni).

 The course program for the Methods in Microbiology module includes the following topics: